legenddaniel/provincial-population-canada/README.md

 <hr>

 This application provides the statistics of population of Canada from 1946 to 2015.
 Both national and provincial population data are included.
-The purpose of this project is to practice __vanilla Javascript APIs__, __asynchronous programming__ and to exercise __front-end engineering (configurization, modularization, normalization and automation)__.
+The purpose of this project is to practice __vanilla Javascript APIs__, __asynchronous programming__ and to exercise __engineered web development (configurization, modularization, normalization and automation)__.
 In this application the styles are written by CSS instead of SCSS or CSS lib, in a Bootstrap-style OOCSS.
 This application is adaptive for various devices and display orientations.

 On the provincial population section (the last page), use mousewheel/touchmove to switch provinces.
 The population data was taken on the 1st of Jan, Apr, Jul and Oct each year, which means the population data on 2000-01-01 is exactly the same as on 2000-03-31.
 The data in `.json` are __not__ fetched or parsed by database APIs.